-A frightening, dangerous, or difficult situation can provoke a fear response, which might cause you to dissociate from the situation and feel as if you’re an onlooker, watching the events taking place from somewhere outside your body.
+A frightening, dangerous, or difficult situation can provoke a fear response, which might cause you to dissociate from the situation and feel as if you’re an onlooker.
+This may make you feel as though you are watching the events from somewhere outside your body.

 The study didn’t specifically link OBEs to post-traumatic stress disorder, but the authors did point out that women who had OBEs had either gone through trauma during labor or another situation not related to childbirth.

 This suggests that OBEs could occur as a way to cope with trauma, but more research is needed on this potential link.

 Experts have linked several medical and mental health conditions to OBEs, including:

 Dissociative disorders, particularly depersonalization-derealization disorder, can involve frequent feelings or episodes where you seem to be observing yourself from outside your body.

 In addition, a review of literature from 2020 suggests that sleep-wake disturbances

 Some people report having an OBE while under the influence of anesthesia.

 OBEs can occur during near-death experiences, often alongside other phenomena like flashbacks of previous memories or seeing a light at the end of a tunnel.